 The servers in a RAMCloud cluster maintain a fairly coherent view of cluster membership, and this plays an important role in crash recovery.
 Every RAMCloud storage server stores a server list containing information about each of the servers in the cluster, such as its current state, its network location, and the speed of its disks.
 The coordinator maintains the master copy of this list, which it updates as servers enter and leave the cluster.
 Whenever the state of a server changes, the coordinator immediately pushes that change out to all the servers in the cluster.
 When a server enlists in the cluster, the coordinator enters the server list in the UP state; its state changes to CRASHED when the coordinator detects its failure and begins crash recovery; and it is removed from the server list once crash recovery is complete.
-Once a server has been marked CRASHED, it will never again be UP (if it restarts, it does so with a new server id).
+Once a server has been marked CRASHED, it will never again be UP (if it restarts, it does so as a new server).

 The server list is used for many purposes in RAMCloud.
 For example, it is used by masters to select backups for segment replicas as described in Section 7.1.
 The server list plays a particularly important role in crash recovery because it is used to disseminate information about crashes.
+Code on storage servers can either use an event-based mechanism to receive notifications about state changes, or it can check the server list explicitly.
 For example, the RPC system checks the server list after RPC timeouts in order to decide whether to return "server not up" as described in Section 6.
-The replica manager for each master uses the server list to find out when backups crash, so it can rereplicate lost segment replicas (see Section 8).
+The replica manager for each master registers an event handler with the local server list, so it can find out when backups crash and take steps to rereplicate lost segment replicas (see Section 8).